Latest News

 According to trading platforms, NSE currently has over 200,000 investors, and its shares are valued at around 2,000 rupees (about 21.18 dollars) on the unlisted market.
 This suggests an estimated valuation of $57 billion.
 The bourse is now poised to be the fifth most valuable in the world after London Stock Exchange Group.

-Three sources, including merchant banks, have said that the exchange could offer shares at a discount of 5% to 10% from private market valuations.
-Three sources, including merchant bankers, said that the valuation being discussed is approximately 1,900 rupees for each share.
-They declined to be named as they were not authorised to talk to media.
+Three sources, including merchant banks, have said that the exchange could offer "shares" at a discount of 5% to 10% to private market values.
+They added that the valuation being discussed is about 1,900 rupees for each share.
+However, they declined to be identified because they were not authorized to speak with media.

 One source stated that "at this valuation, NSE will attract new investors without shortchanging current ones."

-Investor roadshows will help us make a final decision about pricing closer to the listing date.
+Investor roadshows will help us make a final decision about pricing.

 The IPO, at 1,900 rupees a share, would have a value of $3.3 billion.
-It is one of India's largest public offerings, along with Mukesh Ambani Reliance Jio's IPO, which will likely be worth $4 billion this year.
+It is one of India's largest public offerings, along with Mukesh Ambani Reliance Jio's IPO, expected to be valued around $4 billion.

-When asked about valuation, NSE stated that it was unable to comment on the valuation beyond stating that it had filed an IPO Prospectus.
+When asked about the valuation, NSE stated that it couldn't comment on anything other than having filed a prospectus for an IPO.

 Winfall Gains

-Based on the acquisition prices disclosed in a draft prospectus, the?top 10 investors who are offering shares will?receive a windfall of $2.6 billion.
+Based on the acquisition prices disclosed in a draft prospectus, the top 10 investors who offered shares are set to receive a windfall of $2.6 billion.

 State Bank of India will earn about 497.67 millions dollars in profits, while Morgan Stanley's MS Strategic (Mauritius) fund will gain about 29,34 billion rupees.
 Calculations based on disclosures from prospectuses and valuation estimates were used to make the calculations.